Gitlab-runner#

 DKRZ runners#

-The DKRZ offers a set of shared and specific runners to build and test your code in specific environments and/or build and publish your documentation via gitlab pages.
+The DKRZ offers a set of instance runners to build and test your code in specific environments and/or build and publish your documentation via gitlab pages.

 DKRZ Runners#